rgrove/pie.gd/README.md

 I use [Cloudflare](https://www.cloudflare.com/) as a CDN in front of the Backblaze B2 bucket.
 Since Backblaze is part of Cloudflare's [Bandwidth Alliance](https://www.cloudflare.com/bandwidth-alliance/), egress charges from B2 are waived, which means serving media files costs me nothing.

 Why use Nginx in the `mastodon` VM when Fly.io already provides a reverse proxy?
-Two reasons:
+Three reasons:

 1. We need to be able to forward requests to both the Mastodon Rails app and the Node.js streaming server.

 2. Mastodon's rate limiting and abuse prevention features rely on being able to trust the [`x-forwarded-for`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header to determine the client's IP address, and Fly.io happily passes through any `x-forwarded-for` value the client sends, which makes it spoofable.

     Nginx is configured to replace the `x-forwarded-for` header with the value of the `fly-client-ip` header, which can't be spoofed by the client.

-And since it's already there, I also use Nginx to serve static assets with far-future `cache-control` headers.
+3. Many Mastodon responses are cacheable.
+When used as a caching proxy, Nginx easily handles the load spikes that can occur when lots of fediverse instances suddenly fetch post and user data after a post goes viral.
+These spikes would otherwise have to be handled by Rails and could easily overwhelm a small server (ask me how I know).

+Another option for caching would be to use a CDN, but the CDNs that are good for this kind of thing typically cost money and I'm doing this on the cheap.

+Cloudflare, while free, is a poor choice here because it not only requires custom configuration to get it to cache these responses, it also always ignores the `Vary` header, which means it will actually cache these responses incorrectly and very bad things will happen.

 ## Initial Setup